LL05-AI-Dowell/100111-samanta-campaign-report/backend/README.md

     - `CUSTOM`: "CUSTOM"
 - `startDate`: The start date for data retrieval (send if the timeInterval is custom).
 - `endDate`: The end date for data retrieval (send if the timeInterval is custom).
-- `workspaceId`: The ID of the workspace.
+- `creatorId`: The ID of the workspace.
-- `userId`: The ID of the user.
+- `apiKey`: The apiKey of the user.
+- `limit`: The maximum number of data to be returned
+- `offset`: The offset you want to skip

 #### Client-side Example: